 In recognition of his accomplishments, Robert has received numerous awards, including: Pre-doctoral Clinical Award from The American Society of Human Genetics (1995); The Young Investigator Award from the Department of Medicine at Brigham and Women’s Hospital (2008); Career Award for Medical Scientists from the Burroughs Wellcome Fund (2008); and election to The American Society for Clinical Investigation (2012).

 He lives with his wife and three daughters in Wellesley, MA.
-He enjoys outdoor activities, socializing with friends and family, and participating in any activities that his kids want him to do.
+He enjoys outdoor activities, socializing with friends and family, Boston sports, and participating in any activities that his kids want him to do.

 A link to Robert’s “failure” CV can be found here.